 - And even more!

 The beaches are good for more than just sunbathing and sightseeing.
 You can learn a lot about American history on the way, too!
-I recommend checking out Marconi Beach in Wellfleet–– the site of the first transatlantic radio communication!
-With only open ocean between Cape Cod and England, the message was received loud and clear.
-If you’re into radios, or just would like to pay tribute to the origins of modern texting, it’s worth a self-guided tour.
+I recommend checking out Marconi Beach in Wellfleet–the first transatlantic radio communication site!
+The beaches, dunes, swamps, and marshes of Cape Cod National Seashore attract people looking for a peaceful escape.

-Speaking of legendary beaches… Did you know that the history of Cape Cod is as old as the history of Europeans in America?
+The history of Cape Cod, Massachusetts is a long and varied one, spanning more than four centuries.
+Did you know that the history of Cape Cod is as old as the history of Europeans in America?

-You might associate the Pilgrims with Plymouth, Massachusetts… but actually, they first landed on Cape Cod!
-Provincetown is home to First Landing Park: the spot where the Mayflower first struck land after 66 long, stormy days at sea.
+You might associate the Pilgrims with Plymouth, Massachusetts, but actually, they first landed on Cape Cod!
+Provincetown is home to First Landing Park, where the Mayflower first struck land after 66 long, stormy days at sea.

 And in Eastham, you’ll find First Encounter Beach–– the place where Pilgrims and the native Nauset tribe met each other for the very first time, way before the First Thanksgiving!

-On the coast of the Cape, they formed the Mayflower Compact: a contract governing the behavior of the colony, which would later serve as a blueprint for the U.S. Constitution.
+On the coast of the Cape, they formed the Mayflower Compact: a contract governing the colony’s behavior, which would later serve as a blueprint for the U.S. Constitution.

 Cape Cod didn’t always have the friendliest relationship with its wildlife.
-This coast has a looong history of whale hunting.
-In fact, the Cape helped inspire Herman Melville’s novel Moby Dick!
-But today, the exact same ports that once launched whaling ships have now been repurposed for whale-watching tours.
+This coast has a long history of whale hunting.
+The Cape helped inspire Herman Melville’s novel, Moby Dick!
+But today, the same ports that once launched whaling ships have now been repurposed for whale-watching tours.
 Hop on a boat and see if you can spot one!
 You might even have a chance to see the critically endangered North Atlantic Right Whale.
 They narrowly avoided extinction in the 1800s, and today, only 400 remain in the wild.
-Don’t worry… their population is now protected by fellow whale lovers!
+Don’t worry.
+Fellow whale lovers now protect their population!

 The Famous Arts Scene!